Dangers for the unwary and uninstructed seeker

 "the first point of wisdom is to discern that which is false, and the second, to know that which is true."

-Apart from the true teachings of genuine Initiates, such as you can find in The True Gospel of Chrishna-Jeseus and The Teachings of Li Wang Ho (see brief review at right, we know of only one truly great SECRET OCCULT ORDER which has restored the teachings of the Mystery Schools of ancient Egypt and Greece in their entirety during modern times.
-Please do not write to us about this, for we shall not answer you.
-What we would say is that we are familiar with the teachings of EVERY contemporary mystery school or occult order, and while many of them do much good work, none of them go far enough, or could do even if they wished, for they lack the secret keys to the Ancient Wisdom which we discuss on our homepage.
-But insofar as any school teaches its students the Divine Love and Goodness of the Creator and how to be of true service to our fellowmen and women, we applaud their work.
-If you have read this far with full attention it must also be clear to you that each one of us is unique, both intellectually and spiritually.
-What may profit one seeker in the way of occult studies and teachings, may be wholly inappropriate for another.
+Apart from the true teachings of genuine Initiates such as we may find in the occult books of J Michaud PhD and H. P. Blavatsky, we know of only one truly great occult order which has restored the teachings of the Mystery Schools of ancient Egypt and Greece in their entirety during modern times.
+But their teachings may not suit every kind of seeker.
+What may profit one person in the way of occult, mystical and philosophical studies and teachings, may be wholly inappropriate for another.
 This is not meant pejoratively or unkindly; it is simply a statement of fact.
-Consequently, only you can decide what teachings meet your personal needs and expectations.
+Consequently, only you can decide what teachings meet your own personal needs and expectations.
+What we can say is that we are familiar with the teachings of every contemporary mystery school, occult order and esoteric organisation, and while many of them do good work, none of them go far enough, or could do even if they wished, for they lack the secret keys to the Ancient Wisdom which we discuss on our homepage.
+But insofar as any school, order or group teaches its students the Divine Love and Goodness of the Creator and how to be of true service to our fellowmen and women, we applaud their work.

-If you DO make the effort to discover and learn what is True, you will pass safely through the Occult Jungle, and doctrines such as KARMA—which is the subject of our next article in this occult studies course—will cease to trouble you.
+If you DO make the effort to discover and learn what is True and distinguish it without fail from untruth and half-truths, you will pass safely through the Occult Jungle, and doctrines such as KARMA—which is the subject of our next article in this occult studies course—will cease to trouble you.
 You will have risen above these false and deceitful shadows, to dwell in a purer light.
 That Light from which all that lives and breathes sprang into Being at God's behest.